aws/aws-fpga/sdk/linux_kernel_drivers/edma/edma_README.md

 The file-descriptor (fd) must have been opened successfully before calling write()/pwrite().

-`buf`, the poiter to the source buffer to write to FPGA can have arbiterary size and alignment.
+`buf`, the pointer to the source buffer to write to FPGA can have arbitrary size and alignment.

-EDMA driver is responsible on mapping the `buf` memory range to list of physical addresses that the hardware DMA can use.
+EDMA driver is responsible for mapping the `buf` memory range to list of physical addresses that the hardware DMA can use.

 EDMA driver will take care of copying and/or pinning the user-space `buf` memory, and the developer doesn't need to worry about it.